Sphereon-Opensource/mobile-wallet/README.md

 # SSI Wallet

-An Open-Source wallet with support for Decentralized Identifiers and that can accept and present Verifiable Credentials.
-It enables individuals and organisations to automatically exchange and validate the required information for inter-person and inter-company agreements and transactions, thus shortening application and onboarding processes.
-By default no integration or connection to any external system is being made.
+An Open-Source wallet with support for Decentralized Identifiers and that receive W3C Verifiable Credentials from Issuers and Present them to Verifiers.

+The wallet is build using our [SSI-SDK](https://github.com/Sphereon-Opensource/ssi-sdk), which you can use to create Issuer, Verifier agents as well as mobile and web wallets.

 ![Intro](./docs/intro.png)

+The wallet supports or soon will the following features:

+- W3C JWT and LDP/JSON-LD credentials
+- DID methods: ion, jwk, key, web, ethr, lto, factom, accumulate, cheqd
+- Uniform rendering and representation library
+- Card/Graphical and textual views
+- Presentation Exchange
+- Credential Manifest
+- Well-known DIDs (domain linkage of DIDs)
+- Self Issued Open Id Connect V2 (SIOPv2)
+- OpenID for Verifiable Credential Issuance (OID4VCI)
+- OpenID for Verifiable Presentations (OID4VP)
+- DIDComm v2 & WACI DIDComm
+- VC API and CHAPI
+- Mnemonic seed and key derivation
+- Microsoft Entra Verified ID integration
+- Sphereon VDX Platform integration

 ## OpenID for Verifiable Credential Issuance Demo flow

+Please note that the below flow was created as part of the [JFF/W3C-EDU plugfest 2](https://w3c-ccg.github.io/vc-ed/plugfest-2-2022/) and is showing an older design of the wallet.

 To get a credential issued to the wallet, using [OpenID for Verifiable Credential Issuance (OID4VCI)](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html)